GauravSModi/Useify-Marketplace/README.md

 ## Components and Technologies:
 - Developed using **Android SDK (Kotlin)**
-- Utilizes **Google Cloud Firebase** to implement the cloud-hosted NoSQL database, user authentication, and push notifications
+- Utilizes **Google Cloud Firebase** to implement the cloud-hosted NoSQL database, secure user authentication, and push notifications
 - Integrates Google Maps API and Google Autocomplete API

 ## Modules and Features: